How much money do you have?

 The first factor in the calculation is your down payment.
 In Canada, homebuyers must be able to provide at least 5% of a home’s purchase price upfront if the place costs $500,000 or less.
 If the place costs more than $500,000, tack on another 10% of the excess.
 If the place costs more than $1 million, you need to put down 20%.

 Regardless of the price of the home, if you don’t have enough savings to put 20% down, you’re labelled a risky “high-ratio” buyer.
 That means your lender is forced to buy mortgage default insurance that will protect them in case you go broke and stop paying.
-The cost of that insurance will be passed on to you in the form of larger mortgage payments.
+The cost of that insurance premium will be passed on to you in the form of larger mortgage payments.

-If you were thinking of using a loan or credit card to make a down payment, you’re out of luck.
+If you were thinking of using a loan or credit cards to make a down payment, you’re out of luck.
 Canada Mortgage and Housing Corporation (CMHC) rules that came into effect July 1, 2020 say “non-traditional sources of down payment that increase indebtedness” are no longer OK.

 First-time buyers can lean on the federal Home Buyers’ Plan, which allows you to borrow up to $35,000 (or $70,000 for couples) from a registered retirement savings plan (RRSP) to purchase your first home.

 Once you’ve got your down payment ready, don’t forget to budget for closing costs.
 A lot goes into finalizing a deal on the house market, including lawyer fees, land transfer taxes and title insurance.
 The total could land anywhere between 1.5% to 4% of your home’s price.
 On a $500,000 home, that means you might need an extra $20,000 in the bank.